Look at look at what they're doing up in MSNBC right now.

 Wait a minute.

-What do you mean uh when you say the pandering of the right to win over people to the left?
+What do you mean when you say the pandering of the right to win over people to the left?

-Well, uh as you're as you're analyzing the the CPAC speeches and saying that the get rid of the social issues and the uh things like that.
+What did you hear specifically that that was that as you're as you're analyzing the CPAC speeches and and saying that the get rid of the social issues and the things like that.

 Right.

-Uh I would substitute appealing and appeasing.
+I would substitute appealing than appeasing.

-And so they unite together against any perceived threat from the quote unquote outside.
+And so they unite together against any perceived threat from the quote-unquote outside.

 Well, the Tea Party would thus constitute a threat.